 - For a restore host that is separate from the NetBackup primary server or media server: You must add the restore host to the list of servers that can access the primary server. - In the NetBackup Administration Console, click Host Properties > Primary Servers, double-click the NetBackup primary server, and click Servers.
-On the Additional Servers tab. click Add to add the restore host. - See "Allowing other servers or clients to restore virtual machines" on page 350. - The NFS Client service must be enabled on the ESXi host. - The Network File System (NFS) must be installed on the Linux media server and restore host and the portmap service must be active. - For information about how to install NFS, see the media server host operating system documentation. - The Services for Network File System (NFS) must be installed on the Windows media server and restore host. - See "About configuring services for NFS on Windows 2012 or 2016 (NetBackup for VMware)" on page 353.
+On the Additional Servers tab. click Add to add the restore host. - See "Allowing other servers or clients to restore virtual machines" on page 352. - The NFS Client service must be enabled on the ESXi host. - The Network File System (NFS) must be installed on the Linux media server and restore host and the portmap service must be active. - For information about how to install NFS, see the media server host operating system documentation. - The Services for Network File System (NFS) must be installed on the Windows media server and restore host. - See "About configuring services for NFS on Windows 2012 or 2016 (NetBackup for VMware)" on page 355. - The NetBackup media server platform must support Granular Recovery Technology.
+See the NetBackup Software Compatibility List (SCL). - The Client for NFS service may have to be restarted on a NetBackup Windows restore host.

-The NetBackup media server platform must support Granular Recovery Technology.
-See the NetBackup Enterprise Server and Server OS Software Compatibility List:
+See "Restarting the Client for NFS service on a Windows restore host" on page 245.

-- The Client for NFS service may have to be restarted on a NetBackup Windows restore host. - See "Restarting the Client for NFS service on a Windows restore host" on page 243. - The media server must use IPv4 or have a dual stack configuration if the vCenter server has a dual stack configuration. - NetBackup requires logon credentials for the vCenter server and the restore host. - See "Adding NetBackup credentials for VMware" on page 45.
+- The media server must use IPv4 or have a dual stack configuration if the vCenter server has a dual stack configuration. - NetBackup requires logon credentials for the vCenter server and the restore host.